pmcharrison/psynet-mirror/docs/experimenter/deployment.rst

     Unless you already have one, create an account on ``docker.io`` or ``ghcr.io``.
 In this document, ``docker.io`` is utilized as the place for storing our Docker images.

+The following steps are all executed from your local computer.

 Add remote server to docker servers list
 ++++++++++++++++++++++++++++++++++++++++